Bearsaerker/SideNote/README.md

   - **Split View Mode**: Open comments in a split pane beside your note
 - **Visual Highlights**: Commented text is automatically highlighted in the editor (yellow background with underline)
 - **Auto-Tracking**: Comments automatically follow their text as you edit your notes using hash-based matching
+- **Click to Navigate**:
+  - Click any comment in the side pane to jump to its location in the editor
-- **Click to Navigate**: Clicking on a comment automatically scrolls the editor to the corresponding text location
+  - Click any highlighted text in the editor to open the sidebar and highlight the corresponding comment
 - **Edit and Delete**: Manage your comments directly from the side pane
+- **Keyboard Shortcuts**: Use `Cmd/Ctrl + Enter` to save and close the comment modal, `Esc` to cancel, or click outside the modal to dismiss
 - **Flexible Sorting**: Sort comments by their position in the file or by their creation timestamp
 - **Orphaned Comment Management**: When the original text is deleted, comments are marked as "orphaned" and can be managed separately